plewis/plewis.github.io/phylogenetics/xanadu.md

     cat run.nex

-####  Create the gopaup file
+### Create the _gopaup_ file

 Now use nano to create a second file named _gopaup_ in your _pauprun_ directory.
 To do this, type `pwd` to make sure you are in the _pauprun_ directory, then type `nano gopaup`.
 This file should contain this text:

     #!/bin/bash
     #SBATCH --partition=mcbstudent
     #SBATCH --qos=mcbstudent
     #SBATCH --job-name=pauprun
+    #SBATCH --mail-type=END
+    #SBATCH --mail-user=<your name here>@uconn.edu
     cd $HOME/pauprun
     module load paup/4.0a-166
     paup -n run.nex

+**IMPORTANT** Please be sure to replace the phrase `<your name here>` with your name to create a valid email address!

+You may not wish to use the two lines that begin with **<tt>#SBATCH --mail-type=</tt>** and **<tt>#SBATCH --mail-user=</tt>**.
+If you don't want email notifications cluttering your email inbox, just delete these two lines from the file (they are not required).

-## Downloading files to the cluster
+## Getting files onto the cluster

 The next three sections describe **three different ways** to get a file into a directory on the cluster.
 If the file is located on a website, which is the usual case for labs in this course, **I would use the curl method**.
-If you don't like that method, the other two sections offer alternative ways (both of which involve first getting the file onto your local computer, then uploading it to the cluster).
+If you don't like that method, or if the file you need to transfer is located on your local computer and not a web site, the other two sections offer alternative ways (both of which involve first getting the file onto your local computer, then uploading it to the cluster).

-###   Using curl to download the algae.nex data file directly
+###  Using **curl** to download the _algae.nex_ data file to the cluster directly

 One of my favorite methods to transfer files that are stored on a web site involves the program curl (which stands for copy url).
 The following command should be carried out in a terminal that _is already logged into the cluster_.